zowongapcs/Chemotaxis/README.md

 Chemotaxis
 ==========
 Chemotaxis is when an organism moves toward or away from a chemical stimulus, like food.
 Biologists write software using [random walks](http://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/random.htm) to model and study [how very small organisms like bacteria search for food](http://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/).
 In this assignment you will create a simulation of organisms moving away from a starting position using a random walk.
-This assignment is similar in some ways to the ticklish penguin, but is different in that you must create a class to represent the organisms.
 To start the assignment, fork [this repository](https://github.com/APCSLowell/Chemotaxis).
 NOTE: you must use `Math.random()` for all the random numbers in this assignment.

 Requirements
 ============